- 2 Mar 2018

 - Which are the main messages related to the matching process?

-- How to configure various scenarios of Intra-, Cross- and External-CSD Settlement?
+- How do you configure various scenarios of intra-, cross- and external CSD settlement?

-- What has to be done for a change of the Security Maintaining Entity (SME)?
+- What has to be done to change the security maintaining entity (SME)?

 - What are the guiding principles of COSD?